wralith/design-patterns/docs/Builder.md

 **TLDR**: Builder pattern provides a flexible and organized approach to constructing complex objects.
 It promotes a clear separation between the construction logic and the object itself.

-The Builder design pattern os a creational design pattern that can be used to construct complex objects step by step.
+The Builder design pattern is a creational design pattern that can be used to construct complex objects step by step.
 It basically way to separate construction process from its representation. **Builder** allows you to construct different variations of an object using the same construction code and prevent an unstable product to leak! *-If we create an object with setters, object is in unstable state while setters getting called sequentially-*